tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-03-Evr-Demystifying-Algorithmic-Trading.md

   ![simple-trading-algo-performance](Images/simple-trading-algo-performance.png)

 * Lastly, keep in mind that while the trading strategy in this example works, the trading strategy was designed to be oversimplified and may not work at scale.
-It is for this reason that we hard-coded the stock prices--in order simply focus on the process of creating a trading algorithm rather than dive into the complexities of a particular trading strategy.
+It is for this reason that we hard-coded the stock prices--in order to simply focus on the process of creating a trading algorithm rather than dive into the complexities of a particular trading strategy.

 Answer any questions before moving on.